dyninst/dyninst/docs/common/developer/Edge.h.rst

      We hide the internal iteration behavior behind a pointer.
      This allows us to override.

+  .. cpp:function:: EdgeIterator()

+    Make sure this is explicitly *not* allowed (no vectors of iterators).

 .. cpp:class:: EdgeIteratorImpl

     .. cpp:function:: virtual void inc() = 0;